Master of Architecture NAAB Accreditation

 Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.

 Massachusetts College of Art and Design, Graduate Architecture Program offers the following NAAB-accredited degree programs:

-Students from BArch, BS Arch and BA, and BFA Arch programs, including MassArt would start no later than the fourth semester of Track I for a minimum of five semesters - some may require additional specific courses from the earlier three semesters of the program based upon extensive review of their coursework, including review of portfolios for design studios and professional studio electives, and all course descriptions and syllabi (papers and other learning outcomes may be requested).
+Students from BArch, BS Arch, BA and BFA Arch programs, including MassArt would start no later than the fourth semester of Track I for a minimum of five semesters - some may require additional specific courses from the earlier three semesters of the program based upon extensive review of their coursework, including review of portfolios for design studios and professional studio electives, and all course descriptions and syllabi (papers and other learning outcomes may be requested).

 Next accreditation visit for all programs: 2016

 The National Architecture Accrediting Board (NAAB) granted MassArt initial accreditation for the Master of Architecture degree, for a 3-year term effective January 1, 2013.